digipolisantwerp/auth_aspnetcore_deprecated/README.md

     }
 ```

-Both **AuthorizeByConvention** and **AuthorizeWith** attributes are derived from the default **Microsoft.AspNet.Authorization.Authorize** attribute.
-This means that the way these attributes can be combined is still the same as for the default **Authorize** attribute.

-This attribute can be used with both the JwtHeaderAuth and the CookieAuth schemes.
-Please note that the default scheme for this attribute is the **JwtHeaderAuth** scheme.

 If you want to use this attribute with the **CookieAuth** scheme, the scheme name must be supplied using the **ActiveAuthenticationSchemes** parameter.

 ``` csharp